harroopsra/wiki-fetch-tree/README.md

 ---{A Philosophical Enquiry into the Origin of Our Ideas of the Sublime and Beautiful: A Vindication of Natural Society} {A Philosophical Enquiry into the Origin of Our Ideas of the Sublime and Beautiful: Abhinavagupta} \
 ----{A Vindication of Natural Society: A Conflict of Visions} {A Vindication of Natural Society: A Philosophical Enquiry into the Origin of Our Ideas of the Sublime and Beautiful} {Abhinavagupta: A. C. Bhaktivedanta Swami Prabhupada} {Abhinavagupta: A Philosophical Enquiry into the Origin of Our Ideas of the Sublime and Beautiful} \

+##### Comments
+Started out as a project to mess around quickly with BeautifulSoup. \
+Ended up using the MediaWiki Web service API and abandoning BeautifulSoup but it's worth coming back to, and I might replace the current API with the BeautifulSoup after all.\